-Language Arts and Reading specialists will love that!
-Right?
-How do I convince them that their students are thirsty for the knowledge they want to share but not the same way that they themselves obtained it?
+Blogs have the potential to expand student creativity, not to mention their writing skills.
+Language Arts and Reading specialists will love that, right?
+But how do I convince them that their students are thirsty for the knowledge they want to share but not the same way that they themselves obtained it?
 These kids are 21st century students and are adapting to a digital world that they are eager to learn from.

 Fortunately for teachers, blogs are surprisingly easy to use.
 They require minimum technical knowledge and are quickly and easily created and maintained.
-Unlike many traditional Web sites, they are flexible in design and can be changed relatively easily.
+Students will be able to pick up how to use blogging platforms with minimal technical assistance and teachers will enjoy the ease in the initial setup.
+Unlike many traditional Web sites, blogs are flexible in design and can be changed relatively easily.
 Best of all, students and teachers will find them convenient and accessible via any computer or mobile device.
-Personally, I have found that Google Blogger is so easy to use and works seamlessly with Gmail and other Google apps I use everyday.

 Want to learn more?
-View my blog here.
+Visit my blog here.